anselmh/modx-boilerplate/README.md

 ## IMPORTANT NOTICES FOR DEVELOPMENT:

+- This repository uses [jQuery 2.0](http://blog.jquery.com/2013/04/18/jquery-2-0-released/).
+If you need old browser support, please use jQuery 1.9.x.
+If you need compatibility, consider using the [jQuery Migrate Plugin](https://github.com/jquery/jquery-migrate/#readme)
 - If you need more than basic HTML5 support enabling with modernizr please pack your own: http://modernizr.github.com/Modernizr/2.0-beta/ I only applied Audio,Cideo,Canvas,appCache,postMessage,InputTypes,InputAttributes.
 No GeolocAPI,SVG,WebGL, SMIL support is enabled, too.
 - for how-to use the modernizr please read this: http://blogs.sitepoint.com/2011/03/08/regressive-enhancement-with-modernizr-and-yepnope/
 + added monderizr blog entry